 Updating your hours for special occasions and holidays, for example, shows consumers the business stays engaged and also delivers on the experience they expect, with accurate business information.
 Google wants to go beyond just delivering basic business information like Name, Address and Phone Number (NAP) with rich content including photos, directions, integrated user generated content and more.

 New features in their most recent GMB updates included marking local listings as permanently open or closed, enabling listings for download and latitude and longitude.

 GMB is delivering on the needs of SMBs, but is it scaleable?

 Google My Business for Multi-Location Retailers: The GMB API

 Managing local marketing at scale takes detailed, accurate location data management.
 Google took huge steps in accommodating larger, multi-location businesses with their recently released GMB API.
 They’re still actively working on the API and it’s improving by the day, DeVoll said, so keep a close eye.

 The API isn’t as easy to manage as a UI, he noted.
 We’ve found that many of the alerts available in the UI aren’t available with the API, for example.
 Resolution of errors around ownership conflicts, incorrect NAP data and MAP pin errors are all updates we’re looking forward to.

 Because the API can be difficult to manage, Rio SEO has integrated the Google My Business API to give brands the greater control and additional functionality of the API, with the added benefit of simpler, continuous management.
 It solves for the problematic issue of bulk upload changes to listings requiring an approval process that can take up to several days to complete.
 With Rio SEO API integration, these changes are pushed live to search results in real-time.

+So are you ready to learn more?
 Read more about the new Google My Business features and API integration here.